andrewchungxam/XamarinTestCloudReference/README.md

 open .

 -----
-SITUATIONS WHERE WARNING MAY OR MAY-NOT POP-UP
+SITUATIONS WHERE WARNINGS MAY OR MAY-NOT POP-UP

 		[Test]
 		public void MyImportantMethod ()